manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scene-transitions/05-updating-game1.md

 `_currentTransition` will hold a reference to either `_transitionOut` or `_transitionIn` depending on which transition is the current one that is transitioning.

 ### ChangeScene(Scene, Transition, Transition)
 Next, we're going to add an overload method of the `ChangeScene` method.

+:::note Perform the following
 Add the following method to `Game1`.

 ```csharp
 /// <summary>